Skip to main content

 note

 The node will stay in the discovery phase until a snapshot is discovered and validated.
 If there are no snapshots in the network, the node will be stuck in the discovery phase.
-To make progess, disable statesync and restart the node.
+To make progress, disable statesync and restart the node.
 The node will then progress with blocksync.